Heritage Science at the Engine Shed

 You will:

-• understand how analytical scientific techniques can enhance our understanding of the nature of traditional building materials and can explain how they decay over time
+1. Understand how analytical scientific techniques can enhance our understanding of the nature of traditional building materials and can explain how they decay over time.

-• discover how petrographic analysis is used to determine the chemical composition and physical structure of natural building stone and how this helps identify new sources of material for repair
+2. Discover how petrographic analysis is used to determine the chemical composition and physical structure of natural building stone and how this helps identify new sources of material for repair.

 Speakers

-• Dr Aurélie Turmel, Heritage Science Manager, HES
+• Dr Aurélie Turmel, Heritage Science Manager, Historic Environment Scotland

-• Dr Lisa Brown, Archaeological Science Manager, HES
+• Dr Lisa Brown, Archaeological Science Manager, Historic Environment Scotland

 Dates